French battleship Dunkerque: World War II

 On arriving in Brest on 3 December, Dunkerque was docked for repairs to her bow.
 The experience off Iceland had highlighted defects with her design, including insufficient freeboard and insufficiently strong construction.
 These problems could not be easily corrected, however, leaving the Dunkerques vulnerable to storm damage.
 On 11 December, Dunkerque and the cruiser carried a shipment of part of the Banque de France's gold reserve to Canada.
 The ships arrived on 17 December and covered a convoy of seven troop ships that was also escorted by the battleship on the return voyage.
 While still at sea on 29 December, the convoy met the local escort forces in the Western Approaches, which took over responsibility of the convoy, allowing Dunkerque and Gloire to detach for Brest.
 After arriving there on 4 January 1940, Dunkerque underwent another period of maintenance that lasted until 6 February.
 The ship then conducted sea trials and training maneuvers from 21 February to 23 March.

 Faced with increasingly hostile posturing by Italy during the spring of 1940, the Force de Raid was dispatched to Mers-el-Kébir on 2 April.
 Dunkerque, Strasbourg, two cruisers, and five destroyers left that afternoon and arrived three days later.
 The squadron was quickly ordered to return to Brest just a few days later in response to the German landings in Norway on 9 April.
 The Force de Raid left Mers-el-Kébir that day and arrived in Brest on the 12th, with the intention that the ships would cover convoys to reinforce Allied forces fighting in Norway.
 But the threat of Italian intervention continued to weigh on the French command, which reversed the ships' orders and transferred them back to Mers-el Kebir on 24 April; Dunkerque and the rest of the group left that day and arrived on 27 April.
 They conducted training exercises in the western Mediterranean from 9 to 10 May but saw little activity for the next month.
 On 10 June, Italy declared war on France and Britain.

 Two days later, Dunkerque and Strasbourg sortied to intercept reported German and Italian ships that were incorrectly reported to be in the area.
 The French had received faulty intelligence that had indicated that the Germans would attempt to force a group of battleships through the Strait of Gibraltar to strengthen the Italian fleet.
 After the French fleet got underway, reconnaissance aircraft reported spotting an enemy fleet steaming toward Gibraltar.
 Supposing the aircraft to have spotted the Italian battle fleet steaming to join the Germans, the French increased speed to intercept them, only to realize that the aircraft had in fact located the French fleet.
-The fleet then returned to port, marking the end of Dunkerques last wartime operation.
+The fleet then returned to port, marking the end of Dunkerque's last wartime operation.
 On 22 June, France surrendered to Germany following the Battle of France; during the truce negotiations, the French Navy proposed demilitarizing Dunkerque and several other warships in Toulon.
 Under the terms of the Armistice, Dunkerque and Strasbourg would remain at Mers-el-Kébir.